Webist/InterServices/app/InterActor/readme.md

 ### InterActor

-An InterActor is a controller activity handler.
+An InterActor is a controller specific activity manager.
 Every controller should have its handler representation in this directory.

 An InterActor is useful for;
-+ Fetching meta data specifications
++ Fetching meta data
-+ Request validation, preferably outsourcing
 + Triggering activity logging
++ Regulation by such as validation, preferably via outsourcing
-+ Exchanging request data with external services
++ Dispatching request to external services
-+ Providing data the controller
++ Providing response to the controller